-I hope you've enjoyed the read.
-Hopefully you have also gained an understanding and appreciation for "Old Skool" or "Classic" or "Golden Age" or "Old School" Drum and Bugle Corps.
+I hope you've enjoyed this article and have gained an understanding and appreciation for "Old Skool" or "Classic" or "Golden Age" or "Old School" Drum and Bugle Corps.
 The following three pages contain additional material that will clarify or supplement aspects of the article.